observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 ## Action Plan

-Given the issues with the single Jaeger instance topology, the best approach is to deploy a Jaeger instance per tenant that separates tenant's data by using different indices.
-This approach requires adding new Jaeger instance if a new tenant is added to the system.
+Given the issues with the single Jaeger instance topology, the best approach is to deploy a Jaeger instance per tenant.
+At the moment this is not an issue due to low number (2-3) of tenants used in deployed instances of Observatorium (e.g. RHOBS).
+Once the [soft-multitenancy](https://github.com/jaegertracing/jaeger/issues/3427) is implemented in Jaeger the Observatorium should make use of it.

 * Iterate and finalise this design document.
 * Change deployment manifests for OpenTelemetry collector.